 Detailing a number of pitfalls with BinaryFormatter!
-I quickly found a blogpost with by agixid here:
+I found a blogpost by agixid here:

 That detailed the use of a memory corruption vulnerability to pop a shell via BinaryFormatter serialization.
 Because the engagement was not a red-team or high-risk enough to warrent researching and developing the binary exploit he used, I opted for a gadget that would give me an XXE, demonstrating the vulnerability exists.

 I threw together the following